 'Jeana' Garden Phlox is an unusually mildew-resistant Phlox with bright lavender-pink flowers which have a sweet fragrance.
 'Jeana' blooms for an extended time from mid summer to early fall.
 It was found by (and named after) Jeana Prewitt of Nashville, Tennessee, and the North Creek people got us all enthusiastic about it.
 In the Mt Cuba Phlox trials, 'Jeana' was overwhelmingly the most attractive cultivar for all pollinators.

 PRN Preferred: Have trialed Jeana for many years.
 Its foliage remains clean all season and it attracts the most butterfies of all the Phlox we grow.
 The best performing Phlox in Mt.
 Cuba's Phlox trials.

 'Nicky' Garden Phlox has fragrant deep magenta-purple flowers in mid summer.
-Its very intense color make this and 'Laura' the favorite Phlox of Nanci Angle of Lawrence Landscapes.
+Its very intense color make this and 'Laura' the favorite Phlox of Nanci Angle of Horticultural Management.
 Introduced by Niche Gardens.

 The flowers in April of 'Candy Stripe' Moss Phlox are pink and white stripes, over creeping thread-like green foliage.
 Needs good drainage.